housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-18-thinking-prpl.markdown

 Workbox asks a series of questions in order to set up a service worker with the correct configurations:

-1. ***What is the root of your web app?*** If you're using a module bundler or have a build step in your application, you most likely have a final folder that you'll need to deploy (for example: `dist/` or `build/`).
+1. <code>What is the root of your web app?</code> If you're using a module bundler or have a build step in your application, you most likely have a final folder that you'll need to deploy (for example: `dist/` or `build/`).
-2. ***Which file types would you like to precache?*** You can decide which file types you would like to precache.
+2. <code>Which file types would you like to precache?</code> You can decide which file types you would like to precache.
-3. ***Where would you like your service worker file to be saved?*** You most likely would need to have your service worker saved in the folder you deploy, but you can specify where exactly.
+3. <code>Where would you like your service worker file to be saved?</code> You most likely would need to have your service worker saved in the folder you deploy, but you can specify where exactly.
-4. ***Where would you like to save these configuration settings?*** Workbox saves these settings into a separate configurations file (and you can decide where to save it).
+4. <code>Where would you like to save these configuration settings?</code> Workbox saves these settings into a separate configurations file (and you can decide where to save it).
 The default answer is `workbox-config.js` at the root of your application and the file generated looks like this:

 <div class="highlight-in-list">
 {% highlight javascript %}